-\myparagraph{Notation and Problem Setup} The high-level objective of lifelong navigation can be summarized as learning to navigate in a sequence of $m$ environments $\{\mathcal{E}_i\}_{i=1}^m$.\footnote{Informally, we consider an environment to be a contiguous space in which a fixed navigation policy without any adaptation (e.g. parameter-tuning or re-learning) will achieve similar performance.
-It is generally characterized by the width of its passageways and the density of its obstacles.} In each of those environments, the robot aims at navigating from one fixed start point of the environment to another fixed goal point.
-We assume a fixed global planner (e.g. Dijkstra's algorithm \citep{dijkstra1959note}, A* \citep{Hart1968} or D* \citep{ferguson2006using}) generates a path connecting start and goal, and while navigating, the robot needs to produce motion commands which follow this global path, observe its kinodynamic constraints, and avoid obstacles.
+The high-level objective of lifelong navigation can be summarized as learning to navigate in a sequence of $m$ environments $\{\mathcal{E}_i\}_{i=1}^m$.\footnote{Informally, an environment is a contiguous space consists of similar distribution of obstacles where the optimal navigation behavior does not vary much.
+We intentionally design the simulated and physical environments to be very different to magnify the effect with and without LLfN.} In each of those environments, the robot aims at navigating from one fixed start point to another fixed goal point.
+We assume a fixed global planner (e.g. Dijkstra's algorithm \cite{dijkstra1959note}, A* \cite{Hart1968} or D* \cite{ferguson2006using}) generates a path connecting start and goal, and while navigating, the robot needs to produce motion commands which follow this global path, observe its kinodynamic constraints, and avoid obstacles.
 Whenever the agent advances to $\mathcal{E}_k$, it no longer has access to $\{\mathcal{E}\}_{i=1}^{k-1}$.
 Within the environment $\mathcal{E}_k$, the agent, at each time step $t$, computes a motion command $a_t \in \mathcal{A} \sim \pi_\theta(s_t)$, where $s_t \in \mathcal{S}$ is the agent's state, $\pi_\theta$ is a policy parameterized by $\theta$.
 After executing $a_t$, the agent advances to $s_{t+1}$ and the process continues.
 During the learning phase, the agent will have a limited onboard memory size $n$, i.e. maximally $n$ pairs of $(s_t, a_t)$ can be stored at any moment.
 Once the agent has seen all $m$ environments, its navigation performance will be evaluated on the same $m$ environments.